raspberrypi/documentation/remote-access/ssh/README.md

 Otherwise, plug your Raspberry Pi directly into the router.

 ##3.
 Enable SSH
 As of the November 2016 release, Raspbian has the SSH server disabled by default.
-You will have to enable it manually.
-This is done using [raspi-config](../../configuration/raspi-config.md):
+It can be enabled manually from the desktop:

+1. Launch `Raspberry Pi Configuration` from the `Preferences` menu
+1. Navigate to the `Interfaces` tab
+1. Select `Enabled` next to `SSH`
+1. Click `OK`

+Alternatively, [raspi-config](../../configuration/raspi-config.md) can be used:

 1. Enter `sudo raspi-config` in a terminal window
-1. Select `Advanced options`
+1. Select `Interfacing Options`
 1. Navigate to and select `SSH`
 1. Choose `Yes`
 1. Select `Ok`